 If you are trying to fill in your yard’s bare spots, dormant seeding is a good way to give your northern lawn a head start when spring comes, among other benefits.

-When you seed in late fall, this will not only reduce your grass’s watering needs and help your grass outcompete weeds, but it also bolsters the overall health of your lawn and improves its drought tolerance.
+Seeding in late fall reduces your grass’s watering needs and helps it outcompete weeds, while bolstering your lawn’s overall health and drought tolerance.
 Let’s explore the benefits of dormant seeding to help you decide if this method is right for you.

 Extended Establishment Period